benz-26/benz-26/README.md

 - 👋 Hi, I’m @benz-26
-- 👀 I’m interested in web development and machine learning
+- 👀 I’m interested in web development, machine learning, and game development
-- 🌱 I’m currently learning full-stack web development
+- 🌱 I’m currently learning full-stack web development, and game development

 <!---
 benz-26/benz-26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.